ga4gh/refget/docs/specification.md

 This object would validate against the JSON-schema above.
 The object is a series of arrays with matching length (`3`), with the corresponding entries collated such that the first element of each array corresponds to the first element of each other array.
 For rationale for this structure over an array of annotated sequences, see *Footnote F1*.
 Implementations `MUST` provide at least the structure specified in this schema.
 Implementations `MAY` choose to extend this schema by adding additional attributes.

+##### Step 1a: Filter non-inherent attributes

+The `inherent` section in the seqcol schema is an extension of the basic JSON-schema format that adds specific functionality.
+Inherent attributes are those that contribute to the identifier; *non-inherent* attributes are not considered in computing the top-level digest.
+Attributes of a seqcol that are *not* listed as `inherent` `MUST NOT` contribute to the identifier; they are therefore excluded from the digest calculation.
+Therefore, if the canonical seqcol representation includes any non-inherent attributes, these must be removed before proceeding to step 2.
+In the simple example, there are no non-inherent attributes.
+For further details about the rationale and examples of non-inherent attributes, see *Footnote F2*.

 #### Step 2: Apply RFC-8785 to canonicalize the value associated with each attribute individually.